thi-ng/umbrella/packages/egf/README.md

 To enable namespacing and simplify re-use of existing data vocabularies, we're borrowing from existing Linked Data formats & tooling to allow node and property IDs to be defined in a `prefix:name` format alongside `@prefix` declarations.
-These IDs will be expanded during parsing and usually form complete URIs, but could be any string.
+Such prefix IDs will be expanded during parsing and usually form complete URIs, but could expand to any string.
 The various (50+) commonly used Linked Data vocabulary prefixes bundled in [@thi.ng/prefixes](https://github.com/thi-ng/umbrella/tree/develop/packages/prefixes) are available by default, though can be overridden, of course...